Sarcoglanidinae: Description

-Sarcoglanidines are all very small (to the extent of some species being considered 'miniaturized'), usually not exceeding 25 mm (1.0 in) in standard length (SL); Microcambeva ribeirae is the largest species, reaching 48 mm (1.9 in) SL.
+Sarcoglanidines are all very small (to the extent of some species being considered 'miniaturized'), usually not exceeding 25 mm (1.0 in) in standard length (SL).
+Microcambeva ribeirae on the other hand, is the largest species, reaching 48 mm (1.9 in) SL.
 All except one species are poorly pigmented, with a translucent body in life.
 The three pairs of barbels present in other trichomycterids are also present in these fish, though nasal barbels tend to be reduced.
 In addition, some taxa have barbel-like structures on the ventral surface of their heads.
 Sarcoglanis simplex and Malacoglanis gelatinosus possess an uncommonly deep body, a hypertrophied sac-like adipose organ above the pectoral fin, and the absence of premaxillary teeth.
 These two species, along with Stauroglanis gouldingi, have few or no opercular and interopercular odontodes.

 The subfamily has been characterized, among other things, by a toothless upper jaw, the presence of an adipose-like fin, and the pectoral-fin rays projecting beyond the fin membrane.